shlokavidi/Pratilip-project/README.md

 # Pratilipi-project
-Dockerized Django app (backend) for user, content and interaction CRUD and other APIs
+Dockerized Django app (backend) for user, content and interaction CRUD operations and other APIs

 ## Built With